Does New York Exist? + AXIS Art Projects 1987-1989 ( social memory draft in progress )

 AXIS is an acronym: Art X-tremists International Syndicate.
 The group AXIS Art Projects was formed in Brisbane in April 1987 by artists Jay Younger, Lehan Ramsay and myself.
-We intended to produce a series of collaborative projects motivated by a guerrilla artist-run impulse.
+We intended to produce a series of collaborative projects motivated by arts based guerrilla artist-tactics at the time.

 Q. Tactical, Guerrilla in what ways?

 If there was/is one “keyword” for us in forming the AXIS group it is/was the word playful.
-We were alert to and mindful of a postmodern tendency at the time to contest, critique and deconstruct the grand narratives that were prevailing in the 1980’s ; state-sanctioned corruption, mainstream media, high consumerism, excess, object based art, capitalism, patriarchy and warmongery, institutions, heteronormativity, homophobia, racism, nepotism in what we considered an old white boys entrenched arts and culture sector, private school, inaccessible and so on.
+We were alert to and mindful of a postmodern tendency at the time to contest, critique and (in theatrical ways ) to deconstruct the “grand narratives” that were prevailing in the 1980’s ; state-sanctioned corruption, mainstream media, high consumerism, excess, object based art, capitalism, patriarchy and warmongery, institutions, heteronormativity, homophobia, racism, nepotism in what we considered an old white boys entrenched arts and culture sector, private school, inaccessible and so on.
 That only male artists were privileged, entitled to speak, to receive or to have exhibition, patronage or professional development opportunities.

-And guerrilla in that we were motivated by a number of earlier art historical tendencies, by Fluxus and its interdisciplinary nature; especially after the then recent death of Joseph Beuys on 23 January 1986, Pop Art’s playfulness – certainly in a big way for me- after the recent death by Andy Warhol on February 22, 1987 ( Dali was ailing then too by the way) – The Situationists, the street art and graffiti movement that was democratising or aligning with the white cube ethos, with the inclusion of popular culture inspired art, with postering, with stenciling and collectively reclaiming the streets and earlier art guerrilla groups like S.C.U.M and more recently the masked and anonymous GUERRILLAGIRLS who formed in 1985 in New York, in part, to address and contest the hubris of institutions, collections, acquisitions, collections, power relations and white male dominated curatorial practices.
+And guerrilla in that we were motivated by making art for public places, and by a number of earlier art historical tendencies, Fluxus and its interdisciplinary nature; especially at the time after the then recent death of Joseph Beuys on 23 January 1986, Pop Art’s playfulness – certainly in a big way for me- after the recent death by Andy Warhol on February 22, 1987 ( Dali was ailing then too by the way) – The Situationists, the street art and graffiti movement that was democratising or aligning with and or contesting the long held white cube ethos, with the inclusion of popular culture inspired art, with postering, with stenciling and collectively reclaiming the streets and earlier art guerrilla groups like S.C.U.M and more recently the masked and anonymous GUERRILLAGIRLS who formed in 1985 in New York, in part, to address and contest the hubris of institutions, collections, acquisitions, collections, power relations and white male dominated curatorial practices.

 We particularly liked their focus on the gap of inclusion of diverse women artists in major US art events, exhibitions and archives for instance.